Kerrie Mallory-Thompson, CEO and Co-Founder on Influential Women

 Kerrie Mallory-Thompson

 Kerrie Mallory-Thompson is a creative entrepreneur and advocate for inclusive employment, blending her lifelong passion for design with a mission-driven approach to business.
-With a background rooted in art, design, color, and hands-on learning, she built her expertise through years of practical experience before launching ThelmaLou Creations in 2018.
+With a background rooted in art, design, color, and hands-on learning, she built her expertise through years of practical experience before launching ThelmaLou Creations, LLC, in 2018.
 What began as a custom apparel and product decorating business, serving corporate clients, schools, and organizations with branded merchandise such as drinkware, signage, banners, and awards, quickly evolved into something far more impactful.
-Driven by her son Conor’s journey with autism, Kerrie transformed her business into a platform for opportunity, focusing on teaching adults on the autism spectrum valuable, hands-on job skills.
+The development of Empowered Prints is driven by her son Conor’s journey with autism, Kerrie created Empowered Prints as an opportunity, focusing on teaching adults on the autism spectrum valuable, hands-on job skills.
 Recognizing the significant barriers to employment faced by this community, she created an environment centered on training, mentorship, and real-world experience.
 Through internship programs and supported employment, she has already helped individuals transition into meaningful work, with plans to expand and create even more opportunities.
 Her work reflects a deep commitment to fostering independence, confidence, and long-term stability for those often underserved in the workforce.
 In addition to her role as CEO and co-founder, Kerrie is an active leader in the autism community, serving as Board President of the Autism Society of Greater Phoenix.
 She continues to grow both her business and her impact, with a vision of employing a wide network of individuals on the autism spectrum.
 Whether she is designing a custom product from a client’s idea or mentoring someone toward independence, Kerrie is driven by purpose, combining creativity, compassion, and determination to build a more inclusive and empowering future.

 I attribute much of my success to my son, Conor, and the profound way he has shaped the person and mother I have become.
 Watching his journey over the years has given me a deeper sense of purpose, resilience, and determination than I ever could have imagined.
 His needs, his strengths, and the challenges he has faced have continually pushed me to think differently, work harder, and advocate more boldly.
 At the same time, I have also had to confront the uncertainty that so many families of individuals with disabilities live with every day, especially when it comes to the future.
 One of the realities that weighed heavily on me was the high unemployment rate among adults with disabilities.
 Like many parents, I found myself asking difficult questions: What opportunities would be available for Conor as he got older?
 Where would he be able to work, contribute, and truly thrive?
 Those questions became impossible to ignore.
 Instead of simply worrying about the future, I chose to act.
 That motivation led me to create meaningful employment and training opportunities designed not only for Conor, but for others on the autism spectrum as well.
 I wanted to help build something that offered purpose, dignity, skill development, and a true sense of belonging.
 What started as side-gig and hobby based business, easily turned into a deeply personal mission which has grown into something much bigger, rooted in the belief that individuals with autism and other disabilities are capable, valuable, and deserving of opportunities that recognize their strengths.